Power law violation of the area law in quantum spin chains

-\end{thm*} \begin{singlespace} First note that $a=b+1$ gives the Catalan numbers.
+First note that $a=b+1$ gives the Catalan numbers.
 This theorem can also be interpreted as counting the number of Dyck walks that reach a given height for some fixed $x$-coordinate.

 What is the corresponding count of the height of the Motzkin walks of length $2n$ in the middle (i.e., $x=n$)?
 Suppose on the half chain, the Motzkin walk has $k$ zeros.
 The remaining $n-k$ steps in this walk are made up of up and down steps.
-Let the total number of unmatched left parenthesis be $0\le m\le\left(n-k\right)$.
-Clearly there are $\left( \right)$ ways to put the zeros and there are $n-k-m$ matched parenthesis.
-Hence, there are a total of $\frac{n-k-m}{2}$ matching pairs of parenthesis on the first $n$ qudits and $m$ unmatched ones, which, for the walk to be a Motzkin walk, will be matched on the second half of the chain.
+Let the total number of unmatched step up be $0\le m\le\left(n-k\right)$.
+Clearly there are $\left( \right)$ ways to put the zeros and there are $n-k-m$ matched steps.
+Hence, there are a total of $\frac{n-k-m}{2}$ matching pairs of steps on the first $n$ qudits and $m$ unmatched ones, which, for the walk to be a Motzkin walk, will be matched on the second half of the chain.

 There are $s^{\frac{n-k-m}{2}}$ ways of coloring the matched pairs on the half chain and $s^{m}$ ways to color the remaining unmatched up steps.
 We denote the number of these walks by $M_{n,m,s}$ \footnote{Not to be confused with the Motzkin numbers $M_{n,s}$. }; i.e., the total number of micro-states on the left half chain is